TheEightBot/enterprise-application-patterns-using-maui/navigation.md

 corresponds to the view model type uses a convention-based approach, which assumes that:

 - Views are in the same assembly as view model types.

 - Views are in a .Views child namespace.

 - View models are in a .ViewModels child namespace.

 - View names correspond to view model names, with \"Model\" removed.

-When a view is instantiated, it\'s associated with its corresponding view model.
+When a view is instantiated, it's associated with its corresponding view model.
 For more information about how this occurs, see [Automatically creating a view model with a view model locator](#automatically-creating-a-view-model-with-a-view-model-locator).

-If the view being created is a LoginView, it\'s wrapped inside a new instance of the CustomNavigationView class and assigned to the Application.Current.MainPage property.
-Otherwise, the CustomNavigationView instance is retrieved, and provided that it isn\'t null, the PushAsync method is invoked to push the view being created onto the navigation stack.
+If the view being created is a LoginView, it's wrapped inside a new instance of the CustomNavigationView class and assigned to the Application.Current.MainPage property.
+Otherwise, the CustomNavigationView instance is retrieved, and provided that it isn't null, the PushAsync method is invoked to push the view being created onto the navigation stack.
 However, If the retrieved CustomNavigationView instance is null, the view being created is wrapped inside a new instance of the CustomNavigationView class and assigned to the Application.Current.MainPage property.
-This mechanism ensures that during navigation, pages are added correctly to the navigation stack both when it\'s empty, and when it contains data.
+This mechanism ensures that during navigation, pages are added correctly to the navigation stack both when it's empty, and when it contains data.

 **Tip:** Consider caching pages